pedroseco7/Gazzela/README.md

 The project is designed with a decoupled services architecture to ensure scalability, maintainability, and performance.

 ![Gazzela Architecture Diagram](https://github.com/pedroseco7/Gazzela/issues/1#issue-3387299766)
-*(Note: I suggest you upload the diagram you created to GitHub or a service like Imgur and replace this link)*

 * **Frontend (Mobile App):** `React Native`
 * **Backend (API Gateway):** `Python 3` with `FastAPI`